Saxenda daily injections for weight loss

 Is there a generic version?

 There isn’t a generic version of Saxenda yet.
 The company that makes Saxenda (Novo Nordisk) owns a patent which stops anyone else from making a generic version.
-The earliest a generic version will be available in the UK is February 13th, 2026.
+However, generic liraglutide injections for weight loss will be available soon - in September 2024.

 Why am I not losing weight on saxenda?